thomalexg/LeapUp/README.md

 Also checkout my video that shows all the features: https://youtu.be/xufgJSZEykc

+Or you can try the App on your phone by installing the Expo Go App, more info here: https://expo.io/@thomalex/projects/LeapUp?release-channel=staging

 The Backend is created as a Next.js project.
 You can check it out here: https://github.com/thomalexg/LeapUp-API or https://leapup-api.herokuapp.com/